 The MEP incentive units are accounted for as equity awards and the compensation expense calculated based upon the fair market value of the MEP incentive units at the grant date and recognized as the incentive units vest.
 We estimate the fair value of the MEP incentive units using the Monte Carlo simulation method.
-As of March 31, 2021, there was approximately \$11.9 million and \$15.8 million of unrecognized compensation expense associated with unvested time-based and performance-based MEP incentive unit awards, respectively.
-The unrecognized compensation expense associated with the unvested time-based MEP incentive unit awards outstanding as of March 31, 2021 will be recognized over a weighted average period of 2.8 years from March 31, 2021.
-We expect that the unrecognized compensation expense associated with performance-based MEP incentive unit awards will be recognized over a period of 24 months beginning upon the consummation of this offering.
+As of June 30, 2020, there was approximately \$16.7 million and \$18.3 million of unrecognized compensation expense associated with all unvested time-based and performance-based awards, respectively.

-In connection with the Apax Acquisition, Pride Midco issued \$200 million in aggregate initial liquidation preference of Midco Redeemable Preferred Stock.
+In connection with the Apax Acquisition, Midco issued \$200 million in aggregate initial liquidation preference of Midco Redeemable Preferred Stock.
 The Midco Redeemable Preferred Stock accrues dividends at a rate of LIBOR plus 8.875%, which rate will decrease to LIBOR plus 8.375% beginning November 3, 2021.
 The dividends are payable, or are compounded, quarterly on March 31, June 30, September 30 and December 31 of each year.
 From the issue date through November 2, 2020, dividends were accrued and added to the then-prevailing liquidation preference of the Midco Redeemable Preferred Stock.
 From November 2, 2020 to November 2, 2021, we are required pay 50% of the accrued dividends in cash.
 After November 2, 2021, we will be required to pay 100% of the accrued dividends in cash.
 If the Midco Redeemable Preferred Stock remains outstanding after May 2, 2022, we are required to pay 0.50% of the initial liquidation preference to the holders of the Midco Redeemable Preferred Stock in cash.
 Additionally, the Company may, at its option, redeem for cash any or all of the then outstanding Midco Redeemable Preferred Stock, in whole at any time or in part from time to time, at (i) a redemption price per share equal to 101.0% prior to and including November 1, 2021; and 100.0% on November 2, 2021 and thereafter, plus (ii) the amount of all accrued dividends for the then current and all prior dividend payment periods.